 I enjoyed The Giant Causeway Tour from Dublin with Paddywagon Tours and learned so much about the Causeway Coastal Route.

 A special thank you to our guide/bus driver Val, who not only went out of his way to make sure everyone was comfortable and having fun.
-He was super organized; had a great sense of humor, enthusiastic and genuinely loved his country.
-Honestly, Valentine was one of the nicest people I met in Ireland!
-For someone whose constantly on my phone/laptop and working I had so much fun, I even forgot the WiFi on the bus wasn’t working.
-It takes a great guide to do that!
+He was super organized; had a great sense of humor, was enthusiastic, and genuinely loved his country.
+Honestly, Valentine was one of the nicest people I met in Ireland!!